 7. Use essential oils

-You can diffuse these oils in your bedroom, or apply them to your skin (I put a drop of cedarwood on my forehead).
+You can diffuse these oils in your bedroom, or apply them to your skin (I put cedarwood mixed in a carrier oil on my forehead).
 I also have a beautiful “Tranquil” blend in a roller that contains Lavender, Cedarwood and Roman Chamomile essential oils.
-Alternatively, there are many sleep related products available that contain essential oils, such as pillow sprays, body moisturiser, body wash and sleep balms.
+Alternatively, there are many sleep-related products available that contain essential oils, such as pillow sprays, body moisturiser, body wash and sleep balms.

 8. Breathe deeply

 This is a technique I use nearly every night in bed.
 Your breathing slows when you’re sleeping, so deliberately breathing slower helps you to move into that state.
 Simply take slower, deeper breaths as you lie in bed, to calm your nervous system down.

 If you’re feeling tense, you can combine this slower breathing with a body scan.
 Starting at the top of your head, focus on each part of your body in turn.
 Each time you breathe out, release the tension from that part of your body.
 Once that body part feels relaxed, move to the next one.
 I hardly ever make it all the way to my toes before falling asleep.